Shakthisoul2005/M1/README.md

 # EX-04- Using Conditional Statements

 ## AIM:
-Write a C program to check whether the input value is equal to 1 using simple if statement
+Write a C program to calculate a bike’s average consumption to cover 10000km with 150.5 liter fuel.
 ## ALGORITHM:
 1. Declare a variable to store the input value.
 2. Use the scanf function to read the input value from the user.